How to Paint Watercolors on Rocks with 3 Easy Ideas

 Instructions

-1. Draw a row of heart at jaunty angles across your rock.rainbow hearts watercolor ideas on rocks
+1. Draw a row of heart at jaunty angles across your rock. drawn hearts on painted rock

-2. Color your hearts in rainbow colors.rainbow hearts watercolor ideas on rocks
+2. Color your hearts in rainbow colors. watercolor painted hearts

-3. Using a paintbrush and clean water activate the colors allowing the colors to flow and “escape” your drawn hearts.rainbow hearts watercolor ideas on rocks
+3. Using a paintbrush and clean water activate the colors allowing the colors to flow and “escape” your drawn hearts. rainbow hearts watercolor painted rock

-4. Outline using a black fine liner pen, sign your rocks and you’re done!rainbow hearts watercolor ideas on rocks
+4. Outline using a black fine liner pen, sign your rocks and you’re done! rainbow hearts watercolor painted rock

 Recommended Products